Financial Crimes Enforcement Network (“FinCEN”), Treasury.

 Because no notice of proposed rulemaking is required, the provisions of the Regulatory Flexibility Act (5 U.S.C.
 601 et seq.) do not apply.

-This rule is not a significant regulatory action as defined in section 3.f of Executive Order 12866.
+This rule is not a significant regulatory action as defined in section 3(f) of Executive Order 12866, and, as a result, this rule is not considered a regulatory action under Executive Order 13771.

 4. Paperwork Reduction Act